There are three basic steps involved in joining the network:

 operating systems, or even configuration and troubleshooting of your computer hardware and software!

-To join one of these channels, just type /join #channelname, ask your question, and wait patiently for your
+To join one of these channels, just type /join #channelname, ask your question, and wait patiently for your answer.

 If one of the channel operators or users cannot give you an answer,